 | European Emergency | 112 |

-Tourist Police speak English and handle tourist-related issues.
-Call 1571 for non-emergency help.
+Tourist Police speak English and are specifically trained for tourist-related issues.
+Call 1571 for anything from theft reports to taxi disputes.
+They’re actually quite helpful.

 Useful Apps#